bcndev/bytecoin/README.md

 ### Building with standard options (10.11 El Capitan or newer)

 You need command-line tools.
-Either get XCode from an App Store or run 'xcode-select --install' in terminal and follow instruction.
+Either get XCode from an App Store or run 'xcode-select --install' in terminal and follow instructions.
 First of all, you need [Homebrew](https://brew.sh).

 Then open terminal and install CMake and Boost: